 The GoPro has perhaps a slight edge in that it looks a lot simpler and less intimidating and you really only need the one button

-GoPro have tried to provide a bunch of settings in their cameras, including an area they like to call ProTune where you have more advanced stuff.
-You can set frame rates, amount of wide-angle, color corrections, audio corrections etc.
+GoPro has tried to provide a bunch of settings in their cameras, including an area they like to call ProTune where you have more advanced stuff.
+You can set frame rates, amount of wide-angle, color corrections, audio corrections, etc.

-When compared to a DSLR, the level of control you get is lacking in many areas and difficult to do on the fly (you always have to go though the menus).
+When compared to a DSLR, the level of control you get is lacking in many areas and difficult to do on the fly (you always have to go through the menus).